Guide for Moderators

 Before the Session

-- Check that there is a chair available for the presenter.
+- Check that there is a chair available for the presenter, if needed.

-- Reserve seats at the front of the room for deaf and hard of hearing audience members, and leave some spaces open for wheelchair users.
+- Ensure that seats are reserved at the front of the room for deaf and hard of hearing audience members, and that space is clear for wheelchair users or others using mobility aids.

 - Tell every presenter in your session that they must use the microphone.
 Offer them time before the session to practice using the microphone, if desired.